sumwale/keepassxc-unlock/README.md

 `sudo apt install build-essential libglib2.0-dev libreadline-dev` or on Fedora/RHEL based systems with: `sudo dnf install gcc make glib2-devel readline-devel`.

-To uninstall, change `install.sh` in the above commands to `uninstall.sh`.

 ## Configuration

-Register the KeePassXC databases to be unlocked automatically by running the `keepassxc-unlock-setup` script.
+Register the KeePassXC databases to be unlocked automatically by running `keepassxc-unlock-setup`.
 This has to be run as root user and takes the name of the user and the path to the KDBX database as two arguments.
 It will then prompt the user to enter the key file (if any), and the password.

-Run this script for all the databases that need to be automatically unlocked for all the users.
+Run this program for all the databases that need to be automatically unlocked for all the users.
 An example run can look like this:

 ```sh